rathanDev/daily-comm-drill/008_numOfIslands.md

 This approach is efficient and intuitive, especially for static grids, and can be extended to breadth-first search (BFS) or Union-Find for more dynamic or performance-sensitive scenarios.

+intuitive - the logic is easy to grasp and implement